 While the advice and information in this journal are believed to be true and accurate on the date of its going to press, neither the authors, the editors, nor the publisher can accept any legal responsibility for any errors or omissions that may be made.
 The publisher makes no warranty, express or implied, with respect to the material contained herein.

 Article Processing Charge

-In order to sustain the production of Journal of Nonlinear Functional Analysis, each article accepted for publication is subject to an Article Processing Charge of USD $720.
+In order to sustain the production of Journal of Nonlinear Functional Analysis, each regular article accepted for publication is subject to an Article Processing Charge of USD $720.
 This fee is used to cover the costs of manuscript processing, professional typesetting and copyediting, as well as online hosting, long-term preservation, content aggregators worldwide, and extensive promotion to potential readers.
+For invited articles, there is no any charge.
 Authors who are based in low-income economy countries may apply for a discount.
-In order to apply for a waiver, please request one before submitting your manuscript by sending an email to firstname.lastname@example.org.
+In order to apply for a waiver, please request one before submitting your manuscript by sending an email to email@example.com.